lebsockdeborah/notes/README.md

 In software development, this means that a solution should be as simple as possible, but not simpler.
 Strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity, premature optimization, and over-engineering.
 Always consider the future reader and the longevity of your codebase.
 Remember that what you build today may need to be debugged, extended, or understood by someone else tomorrow."

 This principle also highlights the importance of clear design, modular architecture, and effective use of existing libraries and frameworks, which contribute to creating robust and efficient software systems.

+# 2024-02-19
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
+Instead, focus your attention on one task at a time and give it your full attention.
+Finally, use version control and documentation to keep your code organized and easy to maintain.
+With these tips, your coding skills will continue to grow and you will become a more effective programmer.